 Reflection

-Who or what stirs up my soul to follow God today?
+Who or what has stirred up my spirit to more closely follow God today?

-Is God using me to help stir up someone else’s spirit towards Him?
+Who is God wanting me to help stir up their spirit towards Him?

-Lord, we seek to follow You, as there is no rest or peace for the weary any other way.
+Lord, we seek to follow You, as there is no true rest or peace for the weary any other way.
 You are deserving of all of our hearts and labors.
-Lead us and guide us in our work, then help us to rest at the feet of Jesus to be fully restored.
-Pour the Living Water of your Holy Spirit into our thirsty souls and fill us to overflowing.
+Lead us and guide us in our work, then help us to rest at the feet of Jesus to be fully refreshed and restored.
+Pour out the Living Water of your Holy Spirit into our thirsty hearts and souls, fill us to overflowing, turning our hearts to Christ and to loving and forgiving each other.
 We ask this in Jesus’ name, Amen.